ystia/yorc/doc/secured.rst

 You need to generate certificates for all the software component to be secured (Consul agents, Yorc servers, Alien4Cloud).

 Use the commands below for each component instance (where <IP> represents IP address used to connect to the component).
-Replace ``comp`` by a string of your choise for each of the components to be secured.
+Replace ``comp`` by a string of your choise corresponding to the components to be secured.

 .. code-block:: bash